-If possible, clear out the entire garage one item after the other as you identify what is still relevant and what you no longer need.
+If possible, clear out the entire garage one item after the other to identify what is still relevant and what you no longer need.

 Be sure to dust off the items you store in the garage.
 You can donate what you don’t need or sell them instead.
 Make a little money while eliminating rats, a win-win for you!

 Cleaning your garage will also result in clearing a few food sources away too.
 This is pest control 101.

 Baiting With Poison

 One of the primary reasons why you have rats in your garage is easy access to food.

 Bait stations have proved to be very effective for ridding your garage of rats.

 As soon as your garage is clean (tip 1), set your bait station down with the poison in.
 Using rat poison can be dangerous, so please be careful!

-While placing the baits, ensure you wear gloves to prevent them from detecting any human scent, which makes them refuse to take the bait.
+While placing the baits, ensure you wear gloves to prevent them from detecting any human scent, making them refuse to take the bait.

 Whilst using poison is something that I would do as a last resort, it is an effective way of killing them.

 Traps are poison-free (unless you load it up with poison, of course!)
 However, you need to note that rats have an efficient survival mechanism.

 Always place the traps in rat runs and give them very little space around the trap.
 The other thing is to ensure that you use food bait for the rats in the traps, such as cheese, to attract the rats towards the trap.

 Be sure to wear gloves while setting the glue traps as well to avoid leaving any human scent.

 Flood The Burrows

-Even with cracks in the garage wall and ceiling, rats will sometimes dig a burrow while in the garage walls for shelter.
+Even with cracks in the garage wall and ceiling, rats will sometimes dig a burrow in the garage walls for shelter.